FMCSA PIN recovery vs FMCSA Portal account

 When you need the FMCSA Portal account

 The Portal account is needed for: viewing the carrier's SMS BASIC scores (Hours-of-Service, Vehicle Maintenance, Driver Fitness, etc.), responding to new-entrant safety audits, accessing crash and inspection records, and administering company users.
-The Portal does not file MCS-150 — that's the L&I portal's job, which uses the PIN.
+Self-service MCS-150 filing now runs through Motus at motus.dot.gov with the same Login.gov credential.

 When the PIN isn't worth waiting for